4.8 1700+ Google Reviews

 USE THIS DECKING BOARD CALCULATOR TO DETERMINE HOW MUCH MATERIAL YOU NEED.

 The attachment to the house is where most builders and contractors fall short.
-Here in Richmond, virtually no decks get flashed correctly.
-Unfortunately, most builders, contractors, and county building inspectors don’t understand this part of deck construction.
+Here in Richmond, contractors never flash decks correctly.
+Unfortunately, most builders, contractors, and county building inspectors don't understand this part of deck construction.

 To properly attach a deck to the house, remove the siding from the area.
-A ledger board then gets attached to the home.
-The ledger board must be at least a 2×8.
-In addition, it must be attached to the band joist of the house. .
-Like the rest of the deck components, it needs to be treated to prevent decay and termites.
+Then, you attach the ledger board to the home.
+Keep in mind, the ledger board must be at least a 2x8.
+In addition, you must attach it to the band joist of the house.
+And like the rest of the deck components, the use a ledger board treated for termites and decay.

-The deck attachment needs to be flashed to prevent water from leaking into the band joist and rotting it out.
+Next, you'll need to flash the ledger board prevent water from leaking into the band joist and rotting it out.
 Once the band joist rots, the deck will collapse, causing injuries and property damage.
 The siding and house wrap must overlap the ledger board, and the flashing should overlap the ledger board to make the connection waterproof.
 The image below illustrates proper deck flashing.
 NOTE: The home wrap goes over the flashing, and the flashing goes over the deck ledger.
 This creates a waterproof area.

 The next aspect of the attachment is what hardware and how many.

-You can not install the ledger board with nails only.
-You have the option of 1/2″ bolts, 1/2″ lag screws, or proprietary hardware.
+First, you can not install the ledger board with nails only.
+You have the option of 1/2" bolts, 1/2" lag screws, or proprietary hardware.
 Use the chart above for the spacing requirements of bolts and lag screws.
 NOTE: The bolts are going into the band joist. .
-Again, make sure you follow the manufacturer’s instructions if you use specialized hardware.
+Again, make sure you follow the manufacturer's instructions if you use specialized hardware.

-The ledger board is not allowed to attach to a cantilevered floor.
-This is when the home’s joists extend past the foundation.
-A good example is a bay window.
-However, in the 80’s and early 90’s it was a trendy style to have cantilever floors.
+You can not attach the deck to a cantilevered floor.
+In short, a cantilevered floor has no direct support under one side.
+However, in the 80's and early 90's it was a trendy style to have cantilever floors.
 The photo below illustrates how to frame around the cantilevered floor.
 Notice the double joist on either side of the pink area, the beam that spans between them, and the posts to support the beam.

 The last component of the deck you need to be aware of is the guardrails.
-The “code” refers to guardrails as guards.
+Keep in mind that the "code" refers to guardrails as guards.

-They are required on any area of the deck that is 30 inches or more above the ground.
-There are several key requirements to be aware of when constructing your guards.
+Building codes require guards on any area of the deck that is 30 inches or more above the ground.
+Moreover, there are several key requirements to be aware of when constructing your guards.

 There you go.
 That should be everything you need to build a deck to code and get through the county inspections.
 If you see anything you think we missed, let me know!